ljoakim/HCLIM2CMOR/README.rst

+My production branch, which contains a few custom configurations.
+Remember to rebase on top of master before running.

+Instructions to get started:

+- create and activate a mamba evironment with python 3.11 (3.12 has deprecations which causes failure): ``mamba create -n hclim2cmor python=3.11``
+- activate environment: ``mamba activate hclim2cmor``
+- install required packages: ``mamba install cdo nco netcdf4 pyyaml requests "numpy<2"``

+Usage:

+- from src folder, e.g.: ``./master_wrapper.py -s 202201 -v pr,tas``

+Reminders:

+- make sure ``"numpy<2"`` is used, IT WILL NOT WORK OTHERWISE!
+- remember to set the ``$HCLIMDIR`` (output base) and ``$HCLIM2CMORDIR`` env variables (see the ``config/simulation_config.yml`` file)
+- because of input data being moved and currently separated from output folder, the input data dir has to be defined in the ``$CORDEX`` env variable
+- change to another production/output folder, at minimum replace all occurences of the ``data_jl`` folder in the code.
+- the log folders (``work/logs/cmorlight/{SIMULATION}`` and ``work/logs/post/{SIMULATION}``) are currently not automatically created, create them before running (including simulation folder), or post processing will not work.
+- IMPORTANT: run ``python util/vartable_update.py`` from the ``src`` folder regularly, to make sure you have the latest info in the cmor table.

+ORIGINAL TEXT BELOW

 =========================================================================
 This is merley an adaptation of the famous CCLM2CMOR tool for the HCLIM model.
 It rewrites the model data to CORDEX standards.
 All credits go to the original developers!
 =========================================================================